DarthSim/carrierwave-bombshelter/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/DarthSim/carrierwave-bombshelter.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org/) code of conduct.

+#### Locales

+Please don't create PRs that add locales.
+I can't maintain locales of languages that I don't know, and I can't poke you every time when I need to add a new string.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).